 If you are happy with the way you are treated by a business, praise them in whatever way possible.
 I recently wrote an article about a good customer service at Chase.
 Unless we as consumers don’t encourage good business practices, there are no guarantees that it will continue.

-Often positive words about a business are used as a source of advertisement; everybody loves positive word-of-mouth advertisement.
+Often positive words about a business are used as a source of the advertisement; everybody loves positive word-of-mouth advertisement.
 You may also receive some preferential treatment in return for your opinion.

 Good words going around for a particular business makes its competitors take a note and make them improve their own business practices.
 Who wins?
 It’s you, the consumers.